tynopet/homework/homework-81/wb_page29.md

 5.
     I used to work for a big company.
 I used to work long hours and I would dream of living in a more exotic location, sitting on a beach with my laptop.
 Now I run my own website business.
 I don't earn as much money as I used to earn, but I'm much happier.

     I used to work as a computer programmer.
-Most of the time, I would enjoy it.
+Most of the time, I used to enjoy it.
 But I didn't used to like being in an office all day.
 So, I decided to get a job working outdoors.
 Now, I train people in forestry skills, so I'm outside most of the time.
 And my lifestyle is much healthier than it used to be.

 6.
     a.
         - Did you use to spend your holidays by the sea?
         - We didn't use to have a dog when I was a child.
         - I used to love reading in the evening, but now I'm too tired.
-        - I used to sat in my grandfather's studio and watched him paint.
+        - I used to seat in my grandfather's studio and watched him paint.
         - Children used to play around the streets it the old days, but there's nobody here now.
         - They used to live in the big house, but they had to move.

     b.
-        4, 6
+        4, 5, 1

-7.
+8.
     a.
         Dear Ms. Nelson.